Polar Coding for Non-Stationary Channels: Introduction

 The rest of this paper is organized as follows.
-In Section\,\ref{sec:two} some background on polar codes and a summary of prior work on the subject are provided.
-In Section\,\ref{sec:three} a fast polarization scheme is shown by specifying certain permutations that we apply at each polarization level.
-In Section\,\ref{sec:four} the speed of polarization is defined and it is shown that the polarization scheme of Section\,\ref{sec:three} in combination with another modification results in a fast polarization.
-In Section\,\ref{sec:five} it is shown how polar coding schemes can be constructed via a two stage polarization in order to achieve the average capacity.
-Furthermore, the finite-length scaling behavior of the constructed codes is bounded.
+In Section\,\ref{sec:two} a brief overview of polar codes is provided.
+In Section\,\ref{sec:three} a \textit{modified} polarization scheme is shown by specifying certain permutations that we apply at each polarization level.
+In Section\,\ref{sec:four} the speed of polarization is defined and it is shown that the polarization scheme of Section\,\ref{sec:three} in combination with another modification results in a \textit{fast} polarization.
+In Section\,\ref{sec:five} a polar coding scheme is constructed via a two stage polarization and it is shown that it achieves the average capacity.
+Furthermore, bounds on the finite-length scaling exponent of the constructed codes are provided.
+Various numerical results on these bounds and simulation results are provided in Section\,\ref{sec:new}.
 Finally, the paper is concluded in Section\,\ref{sec:six}.